-- Japan autumn leaves forecast 2022 — Where to see autumn leaves in Japan & 42 places to visit in Japan during autumn
+- Japan fall foliage forecast 2023 — Where to see autumn leaves in Japan & 41+ places to visit in Japan during autumn

 This red leaves season will come later than every year.
 Perhaps the scorching heat of summer is the main reason why this year’s red leaf season comes much later than every year.
 Experts explain that temperature plays an important role in determining the timing of color change and the intensity of leaf color.